Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 2. **Creating automated responses** for common attack vectors.
 3. **Testing malware detection** by running controlled scenarios and verifying the effectiveness of **Elastic Defend**.

-Tomorrow, I wwell focus on **troubleshooting** as I conclude the 30-day challenge.
+Tomorrow, I will focus on **troubleshooting** as I conclude the 30-day challenge.